 Okhotsk is a Russian port town (work settlement) located at the mouth of Okhota River (Sea of Okhotsk, northwest Pacific Ocean), with population around 4,000.
 Okhotsk was Russian Empire's main base on the Pacific coast between 1650-1860, but lost importance after Amur Acquisition (1860) from China.
 It is located where Okhota and Kukhtuy Rivers join and form a harbour.

 - The Russians first reached the Pacific in 1639.
 In 1647, approx 105 km (65 ml) southeast at the mouth of Ulya River (at Okhotsk) were built winter quarters, and in 1649 was built the fort Kosoy Ostrozhok.
 The town was burnt in 1653 by the local Lamut people.

 - In 1714, Peter the Great (1672-1725) sent to Okhotsk a party of shipbuilders to allow faster access to Kamchatka's furs.
-In 1715, they built Vostok and in 1716–1717 Kozma Sokolov sailed on it to Kamchatka.
-During the next 145 years the main Russian seaport on the Pacific Ocean was Okhotsk, supplying Kamchatka as well as other coastal settlements.
+In the next 145 years, Russia's main seaport on Pacific Ocean was Okhotsk, supplying Kamchatka and other coastal settlements.